DISCOVER A CAREER OF SERVICE, DISCOVER CORECIVIC!

 CoreCivic offers a comprehensive benefits package that includes Health, Dental, Vision, Life, PTO, Paid Holidays, 401(k) with company match and paid training!

-- Graduate from an accredited college or university with a Master's degree in Social Work, Psychology, Mental Health Counseling or a degree in a related clinical area.
+- Graduate from an accredited college or university with a Master's degree in Psychology, Social Work, Counseling or a related field is required.